Elderberry and Spice Syrup

 |We love our raw honey!
 Adds extra nutritional benefits from it being raw and even local!|

 Once you whisk it or stir it well, the honey won't be visibly separated and the liquid will be nice, dark and a rich dark reddish purple hue.
 You will now have about 2 cups of completed syrup!
-If you desire to add a splash of brandy or whiskey, this is the point you would add it.
-Mix it well again.

 Pour your elderberry syrup into a container--mason jars are ideal!--and seal it up well!
 You can store it in the refrigerator for 3-4 months.
-The brandy will help it last a bit longer, but if you use it every day, it will disappear fast!
-I usually make mine without the alcohol, but I have made it with several times as well.

 I take a nice big tablespoon for myself about twice a day.
 The boys get 2 teaspoons twice a day.
 Because it's good for you, without any bad ingredients, you can help boost your famiy's immune systems with it throughout the day--especially if they start sniffling!

 I am so thankful I have this recipe!
 We go through a batch every 2-4 months during the winter.
-Sometimes I will double it, but I find I like keeping it better in a quart or pint (it will be the too the brim in a pint) jar.
+Sometimes I will double it, but I find I like keeping it better in a quart or pint (it will be the to the brim in a pint) jar.

 This WILL go bad...the taste will start to change as it does and you will notice the jar getting residue.
 It will also mold it you forget about it.
 So make sure that you remember you have it and take it daily to boost your immune system!

 I also regularly add it to my morning smoothies.
 I have heard some people like it over vanilla ice cream!